purva5748/sketch-app/README.md

 # sketch-app
-I developed photo to pencil sketch converter using python in datascience
+I have developed photo to pencil sketch converter using python in datascience